Skip to main content

 Rice and Meat

-Simple everyday dish of spiced rice served with goat, lamb, or camel meat.
-Staple meal in many households and casual eateries.
+An everyday plate of spiced rice with goat, lamb, or camel.
+You will find it in plenty of homes and casual eateries.

 Sabayad